Maximise Seafreight Container Fill

-Managing container fill is important in small and large organisations.
-Excellent purchase order planning, logistics and carton size working to pack sizes that maximise container fill, and warehousing racking is the key to maximising container space utilisation, improve lead-times, reduce handling and save cost.
+Managing container fill and consolidation is important in small and large organisations to reduce freight cost across container, wharf and cartage.
+Purchase order planning, logistics and carton size calculated to maximise container fill, is the key to maximising container space utilisation, improve lead-times, reduce handling and save cost.

 All cartons must use the correct grade cardboard which maybe 3 or 5 ply corrugated depending on the weight.
 Using ECT (Edge Crush Test) rating to determine the best card quality is one of the preferred methods for choice the right quality carton.
 Example 32 ECT is rated to a maximum load of 40lbs or 18kg.

 Cartons not packed correctly, that are bulging or when the carton quality is substandard should be rejected before by the quality team or freight company at CFS before cargo loading.

 Having standard carton sizes and knowing carton fill quantity will make it easy to calculate the order CBM.
 This will enable order destination planning to maximise CBM fill rates across the various container sizes.
 Knowing container break even rates to be able to choose LCL or FCL is an important process although you should always strive for FCLs to eliminate the CFS packing at the origin and again at the destination to save cost and lead-time.

 Manage the Consolidation Process to Maximise Container Fill

 Logistics teams need to manage the consolidation process to maximise container fill while ensuring into store delivery targets will be met.
 Planning shipments based on purchase order FOB, vessel sailings, maximising container fill and hitting delivery goals can be a juggling act, but it is a role that is critical to the business.

 Use Software to Create a Container Packing Plan